 Inawashiro is located on the eastern slopes of Mt Bandai in Inawashiro town, Fukushima Prefecture.
 There are two main areas of the resort, each with a base area - the Chuo 'Easy' Area and the Minero 'Crazy' Area.
 The two areas are connected by courses and a pair lift.
-For the 2017-2018 season a new Snow Park and nighta park are planned.
+A few areas are left ungroomed.
 Inawashiro has been operating since 1948, originally starting off with just the Chuo area.

 Fukushima Prefecture is composed of three main regions - the Hamadori region to the east (including the Pacific Ocean coastline), the Nakadori region (the central area) and the Aizu region (the Western mountainous region).
 Many of the ski and snowboard resorts in the prefecture are found on or near Mt Bandai and Mt Adatara to the north of Lake Inawashiro.
 Most of the others can be found scattered across the western region of the Aizu region or to the south-west of Lake Inawashiro.